 As we interviewed customers and employees for this film, we learned of other changes in the local seafood industry that have affected the Wharf and contributed to its evolution.
 Many of the vendors we talked to are from nearby fishing communities: the Eastern Shore of Maryland and Virginia, as well as Smith Island.
 As seafood jobs have declined in their hometowns, they have found jobs at the Maine Avenue Fish Market.
 The pay is good, and it allows them to keep working in seafood.

 The market has also changed in terms of what it offers.
 Though the two main companies there, Captain White’s and Jessie Taylor’s, still offer some local seafood—Virginia clams, Chincoteague Oysters, and some Maryland blue crab—they also import some products, such as tilapia and squid from national and international ports.

 Customers and DC locals remain loyal to the Wharf.
 They cite its affordability, diversity, and history as assets to the city.
 As the waterfront is yet again on the brink of redevelopment, it’s unclear what changes that will bring to the market, but developers have stated that it will be renovated and preserved.

 This film aims to be a snapshot of this historic DC fish market at a crucial moment in time.

-"The Billy and Bobby Show," about a make-believe radio show Emily and her brother and recorded as kids, was produced for the "Recycled," a compilation of short audio documentaries produced by the Center for Documentary Studies at Duke University.
+"The Billy and Bobby Show," about a make-believe radio show my brother and I recorded as kids, was produced for"Recycled," a compilation of short audio documentaries produced by the Center for Documentary Studies at Duke University.
 The piece has aired on KGNU Boulder, KZYX Mendocino, KXOT Tacoma, WNIJ Northern Illinois and Southern Wisconsin, WMBR Cambridge, and WRIR Richmond.